ibm-cloud-docs/databases-for-redis/howto-getting-connection-strings.md

 * `0...` indicates that there might be one or more of these entries in an array.

-For more information on using this information, see the [Connecting with a command line client](/docs/databases-for-redis?topic=databases-for-redis-connecting-cli-client) page.
+For more information, see [Connecting with a command line client](/docs/databases-for-redis?topic=databases-for-redis-connecting-cli-client) page.